nih-megcore/nih_to_mne/README.md

   -mri_bsight_elec MRI_BSIGHT_ELEC
                         Exported electrodes file from brainsight.
 This has the locations of the fiducials

+Additional Options:
+  -freesurfer           Perform recon-all pipeline on the T1w.
+This is required for the mri_prep
+                        portions below
+  -project PROJECT      Output project name for the mri processing from mri_prep

 ```
 ### make_bid_fs_swarm.sh
 From the bids folder - will create derivatives folder for freesurfer/subjects; write out the swarm file; and submit to swarm (with confirmation)